 - Understand fees charged by PE-style funds of funds. - Discuss the value of information and control in PE-style funds of funds. - Understand diversification and intermediation of PE-style funds of funds. - Explain access, selection skills, and expertise for PE-style funds of funds.

-private equity funds of funds blind nool (PE FoFs) blind pool
+private equity funds of funds (PE FoFs)

 8.1.3 Private Equity Funds of Funds Investment Process

 Demonstrate knowledge of the process of investing in PE fund of funds.